That’s what my parents named me, it goes as my identity and the first thing that I take to introduce myself.

 However it appears to me that I haven’t achieved anything significant other than surviving and proving as a stubborn child of my humble parents and always taking the road less traveled by my elder and rather rational siblings.

 My life has been ordinary.
 I completed my Bachelors Degree in Computer Engineering , soon after which I started work as a Software Developer and continued doing so for 10 years.
 In the span of my working career I’ve switched between 4 companies, moved to live in Pune for 5 years and followed by Germany, Europe.

 I’ve lived 3 decades on this earth and I have tried my hands on software development, designing, Photoshop, photography, travelling & exploring, doodling, drawing, volleyball, badminton, yoga, also playing harmonium & Kathak during my school days.
 I have been cooking for 5+ years, even though when asked for the liking, my answer is “If I had to choose the top 20 things I like, cooking won’t stand in those 20s”.
 Being an Asian living in Europe I had no choice but to be innovative to make my food interesting.
 So for now I would also include cooking as one of the things I tried my hands on.

-As a kid, I would look at the elders in their 30s and I would think these people have their shit together, they know what they are doing and where they are heading.
+As a kid, I would look at the elders in their 30s and I would think these people have their life together.
+They know what they are doing and where they are heading.
 Now I’m in my 30s and I have no clue!
-However the world still feels like a better place and that keeps me going and explore the uncertainties and possibilities of life.
+However the world still feels like a better place.
+This keeps me going with exploring the uncertainties and possibilities of life.